stolostron/capacity-planning/README.md

 1. Check if the specified load profile merits a highly performant etcd system backed ie backed by NVMe disks
 1. If topology of Hub Server is 3M+3W, check for corresponding data samples to size/project.
 1. If topology of Hub Server is 3M, check for corresponding data samples to size/project.

+### Calculator
+This is manual as of now.
+Please reach out the Engineering team for this.